TissueEngineeringLab/MyoFInDer/docs/installation.markdown

 # 2. On Linux and macOS

+On Linux and macOS, **MyoFInDer can only be installed as a Python module using `pip`**.
+Therefore, a very basic knowledge of Python and command-line terminals is  required, as this page is not meant to be a Python tutorial.
+In particular, users are expected to know how to open a terminal in their OS, how to navigate through the folders in the terminal, and how to execute a command in the terminal.
+Note that in all the command-line snippets given below, the entire console is displayed as it would appear in the default terminal of Ubuntu 22.04 with an XFCE desktop environment.
+The actual command to type in your terminal is the part of the line located after the `$` symbol.
+The lines that do not contain a `user@machine:~$` header represent the output of the commands, and you should therefore not try to type and execute them !

 ## 2.1 Check your Python version

 On both Linux and macOS, **Python is natively installed**.
 In a terminal, you